This is not a complex dish, but to get it right takes some inside knowledge.

 1. Put a pot of boing water on to boil for the bain-marie if you're going chef-like.

 2. Put another large quantity of water on to boil for the spaghetti.
-Add a pugnetto (about half a heaped tablespoon per litre) of course salt to the water but considering pecorino is salty, add half the course salt than usual.
+Add a pugnetto (about half a heaped tablespoon per litre) of coarse salt to the water but considering pecorino is salty, add half the coarse salt than usual.

 3. In the bain-marie bowl (or bowl on it's own) add the egg yolks (one per person and one for the pot) and 3/4 of the grated pecorino romano as well as a ladle of hot pasta water and a generous amount of freshly cracked black pepper.
 Mix well until you have a smooth sauce.
 Keep warming and testing the temperature if you're using the bain-marie method and have a cold bowl of iced water ready if the temperature exceeds 70°C.